MonetizedMCP/typescript-sdk/README.md

 # TypeScript SDK for Monetized MCPs

-A TypeScript utility library for handling payments using the Fluora protocol.
+A TypeScript utility library for handling payments using the Monetized MCP protocol.
 This library provides tools for signing transactions and verifying payments, supporting both Base Sepolia testnet and Base Mainnet.

 ## Features